-Mark Hulbert, founding editor of the Hulbert Financial Digest, has been tracking investment letters for a good many years.
+Mark Hulbert, founding editor of the Hulbert Financial Digest, has been tracking investment newsletters for a good many years.
 His Digest follows the investment performance of hundreds of investment advisory newsletters.
 The reports provide investors with a reliable source to determine which newsletters are offering good advice and which newsletters are not.

 The current stock market is creating huge opportunities to invest - even during a pandemic.
-And unless you majored in finance or are a stock broker yourself, you may not feel confident enough to invest on your own.
+And unless you majored in finance or are a stock broker yourself, you may not feel confident enough to start investing on your own.

 This free report aims to give you the confidence - and the right know-how - to dive right into the stock market.
 We'll show you how.

 For each newsletter, Hulbert and his staff compared how a newsletter’s portfolio actually performed in each year against how the portfolio would have performed if the portfolio recommendations remained the same (frozen) from the beginning of each year to the end of each year.